Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 That's the free market for you, we do try to offer competitive pricing but sometimes we can be beat.
 Buy from the other guy, I would!

 However price should not be the only consideration when making your purchase decisions.
 Can you reach a real person when you call?
+Do you talk to the owner like you do when you call Montana Rarities?
 Do they take a week to ship?
 Do they seem sketchy?
 Do they cold-call or try to up-sell when you want to place an order?

 Maybe our base prices don't look to be the best but we do offer volume discounts that might affect the final total.
 Prices on this site are for up to 4 oz of gold and and 100 oz of silver.

-If you are considering a very large purchase please visit the Quantity Pricing page to see how much our discounts are and contact us by phone at 406.396.9468 or Email before you place that order with someone else.
+If you are considering a large purchase have a look at the Quantity Pricing page and you can get a pretty good idea what your quote may look like using our discounts from the published prices.
+Keep in mind the pricing here is not continually updated and the savings may be more than you think.
+So contact us by phone at 406.396.9468 or Email before you place that order with someone else.

 Q. Do you charge Handling Fees?